 The Mountain Chicken Frog of Montserrat has sadly become the latest tragic victim of the killer fungal disease that is sweeping through the amphibian population.
+The frog is also known as the giant ditch frog.
+It used to be commonly found in the eastern Caribbean Islands, but not any longer.
+It can now only be foundd in Dominica and Montserrat.

 It has been suggested by conservationists, that the only way to preserve the remaining population of this frog is to take it into captivity and start breeding programmes whilst captive.